 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
-For more information on asking for coverage decisions about your medical care, see Chapter 9, "What to do if you have a problem or complaint (coverage decisions, appeals, complaints)."
+For more information about asking for coverage decisions about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

-METHOD Coverage decisions about medical care - contact information CALL 1-888-777-5536 Calls to this number are free.
+Method Coverage Decisions for Medical Care - Contact Information CALL 1-888-777-5536 Calls to this number are free.
 7 days a week, 8 a.m. to 8 p.m.

+Method Coverage Decisions for Medical Care - Contact Information

+FAX 1-866-640-9826

+TTY 711

-TTY 711 Calls to this number are free.
+Calls to this number are free.
 7 days a week, 8 a.m. to 8 p.m.
-FAX 1-866-640-9826

-METHOD Coverage decisions about medical care - contact information WRITE Kaiser Permanente Member Relations Nine Piedmont Center 3495 Piedmont Road, NE Atlanta, GA 30305-1736 WEBSITE kp.org
+WRITE Kaiser Permanente

+Member Relations

+Nine Piedmont Center

+3495 Piedmont Road, NE

+Atlanta, GA 30305-1736

+WEBSITE kp.org